AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 Familiarize yourself with the search interface and the available actions.

-![Understanding parts of Assets search results interface](assets/aem_search_results.png)

-Understanding parts of Assets search results interface
+![Understanding parts of Assets search results interface](assets/aem_search_results.png) *Figure:* Understanding parts of Assets search results interface

 **A.** Save the search as a Smart Collection. **B.** Filters (predicates) to narrow the search results. **C.** Display Files, Folders, or both in the search results. **D.** Click Filters to open or close the left rail. **E.** Search location is DAM. **F.** Omnisearch field with user-provided search keyword **G.** Check box to select all the search results **H.** Number of displayed search results out of the total search results **I.** Close the search **J.** Switch between card view and list view